MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/locatable-camera-overview.md

 ### HoloLens (first-generation)

 * Fixed focus photo/video (PV) camera with auto white balance, auto exposure, and full image-processing pipeline.
-* White Privacy LED facing the world will illuminate whenever the camera is active.
+* White Privacy LED facing the world that illuminates whenever the camera is active.
 * The camera supports the following modes (all modes are 16:9 aspect ratio) at 30, 24, 20, 15, and 5 fps:

   |  Video  |  Preview  |  Still  |  Horizontal Field of View (H-FOV) |  Suggested usage |